Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/models.rst

 Model                                   Description
 ======================================  ======================================================================
 :doxy:`MissingFeaturesKernelExpansion`  KernelExpansion with support for missing input values.
-:doxy:`MeanModel`			Computes the mean output of a set of models.
 :doxy:`Normalizer`			Special case of the :doxy:`LinearModel` which only has a diagonal
 					matrix and an optional offset.
 Used for normalisation :doxy:`DropoutLayer`			Implements dropout of inputs